ianlin17/Scared-tale/README.md

-# This website is focusing on introducing Murder Mystery Games also the stores where to play in Taiwan, so right now Mandarin only.
+# This website is focusing on introducing Live Action Role-Playing () also the stores where to play in Taiwan, so right now Mandarin only.

 ## It's a commercial product so I am not allowed to show source code, still in early version and more features will come...